Ganeshmane4780/Foodie_Restaurant-website/README.md

 (Menu):-![image](https://github.com/user-attachments/assets/6499643b-f043-4493-99e3-cd6c1cbbf574)

-Here are some Photos of projects.
+These are some Photos of projects.

 This project is perfect for learning and customization! 🚀🍔